Did you know that there are mineral springs in New York?

 It is a cold natural spring with powerful carbonated water.

 I took a soak in a historic bath house established in 1935.

-It is three hours’ drive to north from Manhattan.
+A three-hour drive north from Manhattan.

-Around High Rick Park
+Around High Rock Park

-Why do they have so many?
+Why are there so many?

 Saratoga Spa State Park

 A prime example of an easy drinking source is State Seal Spring.

 Locals visited this place incessantly, filling the plastic containers they brought with them.

 Hathorne Spring No. 3 can be a representative of a hard-to-drink water.